philw1981/Milestone-Project-1-for-Code-institute/README.md

 ## Portrait

--This section is used to highlight the different types of portrait photography available to the user and to explain the services on offer to potential clients.
+- This section is used to highlight the different types of portrait photography available to the user and to explain the services on offer to potential clients.

 ## Features